Public Works – Sewer and Water Utility

 Vision

-• The Water/Sewer Utility will continue to replace old underground piping without borrowing large amounts of money to help keep costs low.
+• The Sewer/Water Utility will continue to replace old underground piping without borrowing large amounts of money to help keep costs low.
 Berlin has about 4 miles of 4” water mains; these mains don’t provide the flow for adequate fire protection, and will be replaced as streets are improved.

-• The Water/Sewer Utility will continue to update the GIS mapping system, to provide better locating capabilities and historical data for the future.
+• The Sewer/Water Utility will continue to update the GIS mapping system, to provide better locating capabilities and historical data for the future.
 Records of aging water mains and main breaks are kept on the GIS also, to help determine when to replace mains

 • To constantly be improving our billing system to accommodate the customer to the best of our ability.